-European Liberties Platform (ELP) is an informal network of European civil liberties watchdog non–governmental organizations (NGOs).
-The primary focus of the Platform is to support advocacy and mobilization efforts of its partner organizations and to boost the representation of human rights interests at national and European Union (EU) levels.
-Liberties.eu, the network’s human rights news and e-participation website, is the cornerstone of ELP.
-Liberties.eu serves as the backbone of ELP’s multilingual communication service with the aim of sharing and raising awareness about human rights issues across Europe.
+Civil Liberties Union for Europe (Liberties) is an Berlin-based human rights organisation backed by a network of European civil liberties watchdog non–governmental organizations (NGOs).
+The primary focus of Liberties is to support advocacy and mobilization efforts of its partner organizations and to boost the representation of human rights interests at national and European Union (EU) levels.
+Liberties.eu, the NGO's human rights news and e-participation website, is the cornerstone of Liberties.
+Liberties.eu serves as the backbone of our multilingual communication service with the aim of sharing and raising awareness about human rights issues across Europe.

 Liberties' membership currently includes multi–purpose civil liberties and human rights organizations from Belgium, Bulgaria, the Czech Republic, Croatia, Hungary, Italy, Lithuania, Poland, Romania, Spain, Sweden and the Netherlands, and it will keep expanding with the aim to include member organizations from all the 28 member states of the EU.
 Liberties.eu strives to mobilize public support to revive democracies in the EU and consolidate the European human rights movement.